karthik2804/karthikganeshram.in/src/blog/posts/tech/grid-cards/index.md

 {% endraw %}
 ```

-The "suggested-postsList" div is the container for the the list of cards.
+The "suggested-postsList" div is the container for the list of cards.
 The configurable option that will scroll the grid horizontally instead of shifting the cards to a new row can be set by setting the value of the _suggestedPostScrollHorizontal_ to true using the nunjucks set directive in the parent layout.

 ```js
 {% raw %}{% set suggestedPostScrollHorizontal = true %}{% endraw %}